From Logits to Hierarchies: Hierarchical Clustering made Simple: Introduction

-In this work, we take a critical perspective on recent research on hierarchical clustering and offer a simple alternative.
-Instead of designing specialized hierarchical clustering models, we develop a lightweight method for hierarchical clustering given a pre-trained flat model.
-In particular, we show that a lightweight algorithm implemented on top of (non-hierarchical) pre-trained models markedly outperforms specialized models for hierarchical clustering.
+Given these findings, we take a critical perspective on recent research on deep hierarchical clustering and offer a straightforward yet effective alternative.
+Rather than designing specialized hierarchical clustering models, we develop a lightweight method to perform hierarchical clustering given a pre-trained flat model.
+In particular, we show that a lightweight algorithm implemented on top of (non-hierarchical) pre-trained models produces hierarchical clustering results that markedly outperform state-of-the-art dedicated models.
 Notably, our algorithm, which we name Logits to Hierarchies (L2H), \textit{only uses logits} and \textit{requires no fine-tuning} of the pre-trained model.
 Hence, it generally applies to black-box models even without access to internal representations (e.g., API calls to proprietary models) and bypasses the costly computation of pairwise distances between data points.
 Moreover, it also applies to supervised models, for which the inferred hierarchy of classes can aid model interpretability, e.g., for discovering potential biases such as spurious correlations between classes.

-In summary, we make the following key contributions: \begin{itemize} \item In \cref{sec:method}, we propose a simple algorithm for hierarchical clustering that transforms the logits from a pre-trained model into a hierarchical structure of classes.
+In summary, we make the following key contributions: \begin{itemize} \item We reveal significant limitations of recently proposed deep specialized methods for hierarchical clustering, highlighting their weaknesses on large-scale datasets and their subpar performance at the leaf level compared to non-hierarchical approaches. \item As an alternative approach, we propose a straightforward algorithm for hierarchical clustering that from the logits of a pre-trained flat model derives a hierarchical structure of clusters.
 Our method markedly outperforms specialized hierarchical models and has low computational requirements.
-With logits as input, it computes a hierarchical clustering on ImageNet-sized datasets in a few minutes on a single CPU core. \item In \cref{sec:experiments_HC}, our experiments reveal significant limitations of recently proposed methods for hierarchical clustering, highlighting their weaknesses on large-scale datasets and subpar performance at the leaf level compared to non-hierarchical approaches. \item In \cref{sec:experiments_HierClass}, we provide a case study on ImageNet to demonstrate how our method applies to supervised models, showing how the inferred hierarchy of classes recovers parts of the WordNet hierarchy and helps discover potential biases of the pre-trained model and ambiguities in existing categorizations. \end{itemize}
+With logits as its input, it computes a hierarchical clustering on ImageNet-sized datasets in under a minute on a CPU. \item To demonstrate how our method also applies to supervised models, we provide a case study on ImageNet, showing how the inferred hierarchy of classes recovers parts of the WordNet hierarchy, and helps to discover potential spurious correlations in the pre-trained model or biases in existing categorizations. \end{itemize}

-\section{Related work}
+\section{Related Work}